dutchaug/devfest-2017/data/posts/2017-08-14-calling-all-papers.markdown

-GDG DevFest The Netherlands 2016 has been announced!
-The fourth annual edition of the biggest conference about Google technologies in The Netherlands will take on **October 8th** in Amsterdam.
+GDG DevFest The Netherlands 2017 has been announced!
+The fifth annual edition of the biggest conference about Google technologies in the Netherlands will take on **November 18th** in Amsterdam.

-We've opened our [call for papers](https://docs.google.com/a/dutchaug.org/forms/d/e/1FAIpQLSd6VHHL9zP3OKaPRlc7Gey-QtLxHr9Q82LHujcYBkIIQhkXpg/viewform).
+We've opened our [call for papers](https://goo.gl/qZZJxJ).
 If you are passionate about your work or hobby and want to share your experience with the biggest tech audience in Holland, don't hesitate to send an abstract of your session our way!

 <!--
 <div class="quote-container reverse">